 This is publication is one of a series of “practicals” that offer ideas, tips, and information for individuals who want to cut off their financial support for the U.S. war machine or are currently practicing war tax resistance.
 Earlier pamphlets in this series discuss how to control income tax withholding and whether or not to file an income tax return.
-The full list of the “Practical Series” appears under the “Resources” tab at nwtrcc.org.
+The full list of the “Practical Series” is at the bottom of this file or here.

 Some war tax refusers take active measures to prevent collection; others allow it to take place.
 Either path offers opportunities to witness against militarism.
 Which path to choose is a personal decision according to individual motivations and circumstances.

 For the IRS, the first step on the road to collection is a tax assessment.
 The government has to establish that, as of a specific date, a specific amount of tax is owed for a specific year.
 Most U.S.taxpayers assess their own taxes by the act of filing an income tax return.
 Many WTRs also participate in this self-assessment process.
 Other resisters do not file a return, which has the practical effect of avoiding or delaying assessment.
 However, the government can file a return in the name of a non-filer, and make an assessment based on available information about the non-filer’s income.
 To do this the IRS uses information from W-2 and 1099 forms submitted annually by employers and other income payers.
 IRS-generated tax claims are then mailed to non-filers with a demand for payment.
 The date of “final assessment” on such claims is significant.
 Whether a return is filed voluntarily or by IRS action, the government has ten years from the date of assessment to collect the tax owed.
 If ten years pass, the unpaid tax becomes legally uncollectible.
 The only exception is the unusual situation when the IRS initiates court action to prolong the collection period.